Miles Taylor (security expert): Technology policy, writing, and news commentary

+Political activity

 In the wake of the May 2021 decision by House Republicans to remove Representative Liz Cheney as conference chair because of her opposition to Trump, Taylor and Evan McMullin organized a group of more than 150 Republicans—including former governors, senators, congressmen, cabinet secretaries, and party leaders—to issue "A Call for American Renewal" threatening to form a third party if the Republican Party did not reform itself.

 In June 2021, Taylor and McMullin launched a new organization, the Renew America Movement (RAM).
-The organization's stated goal is to recruit candidates in the 2022 elections to challenge candidates who continue to support Trump.
+The organization's stated goal was to recruit candidates in the 2022 elections to challenge candidates who continue to support Trump.
 In October 2021, Taylor and former New Jersey Governor Christine Todd Whitman published an opinion piece in The New York Times announcing that RAM would be supporting "rational" Republicans and moderate Democrats in the 2022 midterm elections, with the goal of steering power away from members of the GOP who are pro-Trump.
 Taylor's group subsequently released a statement that they planned to raise "tens of millions" of dollars to defend a designated slate of House and Senate candidates in order to counter Donald Trump's hold on the Republican Party.